samumei/ddecompose/README.md

-*The influence function of quantiles, the mean, the variance, the Gini coefficient, the interquantile range and the quantile ratio are available in `ddeco`.
+*The influence function of quantiles, the mean, the variance, the Gini coefficient, the interquantile range and the quantile ratio are available in `ddecompose`.
 Additionally, the package enables calculating the RIF for additional statistics with user-written functions (see example below).
 [Cowell and Flachaire (2007)](https://doi.org/10.1016/j.jeconom.2007.01.001), [Essama-Nssah &